kireh/HomeworkHelpers/README.md

    greater efforts.

 --Access Control--
-	Access will be controlled by the Canvas API, which will offer security without users needing to memorize a second password.
+	Access will be controlled and authorized by the Canvas API oAuth2 protocol, which will offer security without users needing to memorize a second password.
 	The HomeworkHelpers database will be stored on school servers and encrypted in accordance with FERPA.
 So far, only students who can still log in to Canvas are included in the users.

---Security--
-	The client will be enabled with OAuth2 security measures, meaning that students' passwords are never given to our extension, server, or database.

 --Login Flow--
-	If the user navigates to Canvas and is not able to log in as a student, the admin login will still be available to activate the extension.
+	+Client-Server Authenticator uses version info and a public key to authenticate the software, logs and associates a unique sessionID, and passes control to the User authorization.

+	+UserAuth authenticates the user with the Canvas API and logs the access token in a map structure, associating it with a userID  before passing control back to the C-SAuth.

+	+C-S maps the token with a sessionID in a separate local structure for subsequent logins.
+When the user logs out, the associated sessionID will be set to -1.
+	If the user attempts to log more than one active session, the second login will be denied until the first is closed, the token is deleted, or the access token expires.
+Once the access token expires, the token will be deleted and the initial login will rerun.

 --Program Architecture--
 		The Front end of this utility will be an extension which we plan to make available in Firefox initially, perhaps other